jina-ai/examples/multires-lyrics-search/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Use toy data

+We have included 1000 lyrics as toy data in [`toy-data`](toy-data).
+If you want to use this instead of the full dataset run

 ## Download lyrics data

 We have included 1000 lyrics as toy data in [`toy-data`](toy-data).
 Please download the full data via: